piboistudios/anvil/README.md

 - Move them to the output folder specified by the user of your library (and other Ammer native extension libraries) with `-D anvil.output=where/user/puts/their/bins`
 - Set CWD back to the original running directory
 - Continue regular build process (at this point, your project should be able to be properly linked and utilized by the user)

+## Library Authors

+Authors can also use this tool for testing, simply call the same initialization macro you put in `extraParams.hxml` in whatever.hxml file builds/runs your tests.